 Interim Suspension

-In certain circumstances, the Dean of Students, or his or her designee, may impose a College suspension prior to any Student Conduct Hearing.
+In certain circumstances, the Registry, or his or her designee, may impose a College suspension prior to any Student Conduct Hearing.

 Interim Suspension may be imposed on a student only: 1) to insure the safety and well-being of members of the College community or preservation of College property; 2) to ensure the student’s own physical or emotional safety and well-being; or, 3) if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.

-While on Interim Suspension, a student will not be allowed access to the campus, including all College owned or leased properties, including the residence halls and/or all College activities, on or off campus, or privileges as the Dean of Students may determine to be appropriate.
+While on Interim Suspension, a student will not be allowed access to the campus, including all College owned or leased properties, including the residence halls and/or all College activities, on or off campus, or privileges as the Registry may determine to be appropriate.

 Interim Suspension does not replace the regular Student Conduct process.
 At the time a student is interim suspended, the individual affected shall be informed of a right to a conduct meeting without undue delay.
 The student shall remain dismissed until his/her status is determined in a conduct meeting.